swhobbit/x3270pro/README.md

 **Note**: `Delete` deletes the character under the cursor.
 It is *not* a backspace which deletes to left.

 **Note**: `Delete Word` deletes to the *left*.
 Attempts to housebreak it and have it delete to the right have failed

+## Using Windows (c3270)

+### Profile Overview

+In a manner similar to the X windows profile, the c3270 profile weaks, and in some cases out-and-out corrects various items in the default setup for c3270 keys.
+For example, it adds an insert toggle.
+It is not extensive or as tested as the X Windows profile -- the author follows his own advice and uses the X windows version whenever possible.